kavenegar/kavenegar-java/README.md

 ### To get a Git project into your build:

-Add it depent on what you are using .
+Add it depend on what you are using .

 #### gradle
  Step 1 <p> Add the JitPack repository to your build file </p>